ozby/simplebackend/README.md

 If you are not familiar with UML state machines you may want to look at https://en.wikipedia.org/wiki/UML_state_machine.

 The code you write is more functional and declarative than imperative.
+You will declare state machines using functions that you provide.
+The functions must not have any side effects (but they don't have to be pure since they may read the current state from views).

 ### How do I access the database?

 In order to simplify things, you don't need to deal with a database.
 Instead, the data is kept in memory (don't worry, the Events are persisted so the application can be restarted without loosing data).
 Benefits:

-* All you need is Kotlin, you don't have to be an expert in SQL.
+* All you need is Kotlin, you don't have to know any SQL.
 * You don't have to write code to handle errors if the database is unresponsive.
 * Less boilerplate: you don't have to convert data to/from the database.
 * Lower latency since you avoid the network request to the database.